Carroll Quigley: Citations of Quigley in exposés of purported conspiracies

 Soon after its publication, Tragedy and Hope caught the attention of authors interested in conspiracies.
 They proceeded to publicize Quigley's claims, disseminating them to a much larger audience than his original readership.

 This began in 1970, when W. Cleon Skousen published The Naked Capitalist: A Review and Commentary on Dr. Carroll Quigley's Book "Tragedy and Hope".
 The first third of this book consists of extensive excerpts from Tragedy and Hope, interspersed with commentary by Skousen.
 Skousen quotes Quigley's description of the activities of several groups — the Milner Group, a cartel of international bankers, the Communist Party, the Institute of Pacific Relations, and the Council on Foreign Relations.
 According to Skousen's interpretation of Quigley's book, each of these is a facet of one large conspiracy.
 The following year, G. Edward Griffin released the documentary The Capitalist Conspiracy: An Inside View of International Banking, crediting the Skousen book: "We wish to acknowledge that this film was inspired by Cleon Skousen's book, The Naked Capitalist, which we believe is one of the most important documents of the decade."
 Quigley responded directly to Skousen in a review stating that Skousen "has echoes of the original Nazi 25 point program."

 In 1971, Gary Allen, a spokesman for the John Birch Society, published None Dare Call It Conspiracy, which became a bestseller.
 Allen cited Quigley's Tragedy and Hope as an authoritative source on conspiracies throughout his book.
 Like Skousen, Allen understood the various conspiracies in Quigley's book to be branches of one large conspiracy, and also connected them to the Bilderbergers and to Richard Nixon.
-The John Birch Society continues to cite Quigley as a primary source for their view of history.
+As of the early 21st century the John Birch Society continued to cite Quigley as a primary source for their view of history.